-In reaching my decision, I have taken into account that the 9 March 2023 payment was made to another financial business (a cryptocurrency exchange) and that the payments that funded the scam were made from other accounts at regulated financial businesses.
+In reaching my decision, I have taken into account that the payments were made to other financial businesses and that the payments that funded the scam were made from other accounts at regulated financial businesses.

-But as I've set out in some detail above, I think that Revolut still should have recognised that Miss C might have been at risk of financial harm from fraud when they made the £7,000 payment, and in those circumstances it should have declined the payment and made further enquiries.
-If it had taken those steps, I am satisfied it would have prevented the losses Miss C suffered.
-The fact that the money used to fund the scam came from elsewhere and/or wasn't lost at the point it was transferred to Miss C's own account does not alter that fact and I think Revolut can fairly be held responsible for Miss C's loss in such circumstances.
+But as I've set out in some detail above, I think that Revolut still should have recognised that Mr F might have been at risk of financial harm from fraud when he attempted the payment on 17 February 2023, and in those circumstances it should have declined the payment and made further enquiries.
+If it had taken those steps, I am satisfied it would have prevented the losses Mr F suffered.
+The fact that the money used to fund the scam came from elsewhere and/or wasn't lost at the point it was transferred to Mr F's own account does not alter that fact and I think Revolut can fairly be held responsible for Mr F's loss in such circumstances.
 I don't think there is any point of law or principle that says that a complaint should only be considered against either the firm that is the origin of the funds or the point of loss.

-I've also considered that Miss C has only complained against Revolut.
-I accept that it's possible that other firms might also have missed the opportunity to intervene or failed to act fairly and reasonably in some other way, and Miss C could instead, or in addition, have sought to complain against those firms.
-But Miss C has not chosen to do that and ultimately, I cannot compel them to.
+I've also considered that Mr F has only complained against Revolut.
+I accept that it's possible that other firms might also have missed the opportunity to intervene or failed to act fairly and reasonably in some other way, and Mr F could instead, or in addition, have sought to complain against those firms.
+But Mr F has not chosen to do that and ultimately, I cannot compel them to.
 In those circumstances, I can only make an award against Revolut.

-I'm also not persuaded it would be fair to reduce Miss C's compensation in circumstances where: the consumer has only complained about one respondent from which they are entitled to recover their losses in full; has not complained against the other firm (and so is unlikely to recover any amounts apportioned to that firm); and where it is appropriate to hold a business such as Revolut responsible (that could have prevented the loss and is responsible for failing to do so).
+I'm also not persuaded it would be fair to reduce Mr F's compensation in circumstances where: the consumer has only complained about one respondent from which they are entitled to recover their losses in full; has not complained against the other firm (and so is unlikely to recover any amounts apportioned to that firm); and where it is appropriate to hold a business such as Revolut responsible (that could have prevented the loss and is responsible for failing to do so).
 That isn't, to my mind, wrong in law or irrational but reflects the facts of the case and my view of the fair and reasonable position.

-Ultimately, I must consider the complaint that has been referred to me (not those which haven't been or couldn't be referred to me) and for the reasons I have set out above, I am satisfied that it would be fair to hold Revolut responsible for Miss C's loss from 9 March 2023 onwards (subject to a deduction for Miss C's own contribution which I will consider below).
+Ultimately, I must consider the complaint that has been referred to me (not those which haven't been or couldn't be referred to me) and for the reasons I have set out above, I am satisfied that it would be fair to hold Revolut responsible for Mr F's loss from the 17 February 2023 payment (subject to a deduction for Mr F's own contribution which I will consider below).

-Should Miss C bear any responsibility for her losses?
+Should Mr F bear any responsibility for his losses?